RichardJJG/docs/docs/eventing/samples/ping-source/index.md

 {{< /tab >}}
 {{% tab name="kail" %}}

-You can also use [`kail`](https://github.com/boz/kail) instead of `kubectl logs` to tail the logs of the subscriber.
+Use `kail` to tail the logs of the subscriber by running:

 ```shell
 kail -l serving.knative.dev/service=event-display -c user-container --since=10m
 ```

+For more information, see the [`kail`](https://github.com/boz/kail) repository in GitHub.

 {{< /tab >}}
 {{< /tabs >}}

-You should see log lines showing the request headers and body from the source:
+Log entries appear showing the request headers and body from the source:

 ```shell
 ☁️  cloudevents.Event